heebum071/ML-note/README.md

 # ML Note

-I am a newbie to machine learning.
 This is an itinerary of my learning curve on ML.  <br/>

 In my understanding, there are two big branches in machine learning researches.
 (1) Get better algorithm with computer science perspective (2) Find statistical guarantee on algorithms. <br/>